Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

-This composite reward function, synthesized entirely by the agent, significantly outperformed the human-engineered baseline.
-This is a remarkable feat, particularly given the historical difficulty of manual reward engineering.
-Human researchers often struggle to pinpoint critical semantic bottlenecks within the massive search space of interaction signals, frequently resulting in months of iteration in suboptimal regions of the potential solution space.
-This underscores the agent's unique ability to perform high-level semantic reasoning -- redefining the business logic of success -- in ways that traditional optimization processes cannot achieve.
+Leveraging iterative analysis of user interaction patterns, the agent synthesized a reward function that incorporates a novel signal indicating whether the user is actively engaging with content on the site (see Reward component in Table~\ref{tab:evolution_highlights}).
+This synthesis significantly outperformed the human-engineered baseline -- a remarkable feat given the historical difficulty of manual reward engineering.
+There are $\Theta(100)$ signals and combinations -- watch time, survey responses, retention metrics, and more -- to consider to approximate long-term user satisfaction.
+Human researchers often struggle to pinpoint critical semantic bottlenecks within this massive search space, frequently resulting in months of iteration in suboptimal regions of the potential solution space.
+This discovery underscores the agent's unique ability to perform high-level semantic reasoning, allowing it to redefine the business logic of success in ways that traditional optimization processes cannot achieve.